 |CALCULUS IN SEVERAL VARIABLES||FMA435|

 The course aims at giving a basic treatment of calculus in several variables, including three-dimensional vector analysis.
-Particular emphasis is put on the role which calculus in several variables plays in applications in different subjects of technology, in order to give the future engineer a good foundation for further studies in mathematics as well as other subjects.
+Particular emphasis is on the role calculus in several variables plays in applications in different subjects of technology, in order to give the future engineer a good foundation for further studies in mathematics as well as other subjects.
 The aim is furthermore to develop the student's ability in problem solving and to assimilate mathematical text.

 Knowledge and understanding

 For a passing grade the student must